G00364756/Programming_Project/README.md

 ### Note: All deliverables are met with the above python files

-## Analysis Results
+## Investigative Analysis Results

 Please find screen captures of the outputs of all executed python code as described in the previous section of this READme file.

-list.py results in a specified column of the iris.csv data file being outputted as a list.
+### list.py

+Please see the following screencaptures for demonstration of the result:-

+### test1.py

+Please see the following screencaptures for demonstration of the result:-

+### tryit.py

 Please see the following screencaptures for demonstration of the result:-

 ### max_iris.py results: